Carreau/scipy_proceedings/papers/bussonnier/papyri.rst

 - rebuild *NumPy* docs to make use of *SciPy*'s ``obj.inv``

 Only then can both *SciPy*'s and *NumPy*'s documentation refer to each other.
-As one can expect, crosslinks break every time a new version of a library is published [#]_.
+As one can expect, cross links break every time a new version of a library is published [#]_.
 Pre-produced html in IDEs and other tools are then prone to error and difficult to maintain.
 This also raises security issues: some institutions become reluctant to use tools like `*Docrepr*` or viewing pre-produced html.

 .. [#] `ipython/ipython#12210 <https://github.com/ipython/ipython/pull/12210>`_, `numpy/numpy#21016 <https://github.com/numpy/numpy/pull/21016>`_, `& #29073 <https://github.com/numpy/numpy/pull/20973>`_